15 Best Things to Do in Jervis Bay

 Jervis Bay Mangrove Boardwalk

-The Jervis Bay Mangrove Boardwalk is located just behind the gardens of the maritime museum.
-Look for the signs to find the start of the walk.
+The Jervis Bay Mangrove Boardwalk begins just behind the gardens of the Maritime Museum.
+Keep an eye out for signs marking the start of the walk.

-This 1.4 km long boardwalk is a family-friendly, wheelchair-accessible stroll through and above the mangrove area between the museum and Currambene Creek.
+This 1.4 km boardwalk offers a family-friendly, wheelchair-accessible stroll through and above the mangroves between the museum and Currambene Creek.

-The muddy surface underneath the wooden boardwalk is full of life of all shapes and sizes.
+Beneath the wooden walkway, the muddy terrain is alive with creatures of all shapes and sizes.
 The small crabs that you will see moving around are particularly cute to watch.

 3. Huskisson Village